hpcc-systems/DataPatterns/README.md

 it is a good idea to add an ALL flag to the OUTPUT function.
 This ensures that all attributes will be displayed.
 Otherwise, if you have more than 100 attributes in the given dataset, the result will be truncated.

+### BestRecordStructureFromPath

+Similar to `ProfileFromPath`, you can obtain the best ECL record structure for a logical file given only its path:

+    IMPORT DataPatterns;

+    filePath := '~thor::my_sample_data';

+    recordDefinition := DataPatterns.BestRecordStructureFromPath(filePath);

+    OUTPUT(recordDefinition, NAMED('recordDefinition'), ALL);

+`BestRecordStructureFromPath` accepts the same arguments as `BestRecordStructure`.

+### Testing

+The data profiling code can be easily tested with the included Tests module. hthor or ROXIE should be used to execute the tests, simply because Thor takes a relatively long time to execute them.
+Here is how you invoke the tests:

+    IMPORT DataPatterns;

+    EVALUATE(DataPatterns.Tests);

+If the tests pass then the execution will succeed and there will be no output.
+These tests may take some time to execute on Thor.
+They run much faster on either hthor or ROXIE, due to the use of small inline datasets.